Heritage Crafts

 Craftspeople currently known

-The Batik Guild has gallery pages which give a good idea of individual makers who are actively making in the UK.
+The Batik Guild has gallery pages which provide a good idea of individual makers who are actively making in the UK.

 Other information